loryruta/brickformer/README.md

 For buildable I mean that bricks stack up, layer by layer, floating bricks aren't allowed.
 The model is also designed to strive to use larger bricks (thus using the fewest bricks as possible).
-Stability is guaranteed by, at a given layer, maximizing the number of connected bricks of the previous layer; thus avoiding "brick piles" that would possibly lead to a fragile construction.
+Stability is guaranteed by, at a given layer, maximizing the number of connected bricks of the previous layer; thus avoiding "brick piles" that could lead to a fragile construction.

 #### Why the name?

-"l'Arpenteur" means "the surveyor" in French ("il geometra" in Italian).
+"l'Arpenteur", from French, means "the surveyor" in English ("il geometra" in Italian).
 And no, I'm not French neither I speak it, but sounded cool so here it is.